"Magna Carta is one of the most famous and influential documents in English history"

 In medieval times, documents were authenticated by seal rather than by signature as very few people could actually write (hence the saying ‘being given the seal of approval’).

-During the meeting at Runnnymede, a series of agreements were made that would curb the abuses of royal power that John had so ruthlessly carried out, and restore many feudal rites back to the barons, in return for their loyalty and support.
+During the meeting at Runnnymede, a series of agreements were made that would curb the abuses of royal power that John had so ruthlessly carried out.
+They would also restore many feudal rites back to the barons, in return for their loyalty and support.
 King John and the barons swore oaths to abide by these agreements.

-Later that year, the agreements were copied out in full by scholars at the Royal Chancery in London and this 3,500 word document written in Latin is what is known as Magna Carta.
-Over forty copies of Magna Carta were made and sent out to officials across England, but only four remain in existence today – one at Lincoln Castle, one at Salisbury Cathedral, and two at the British Library in London.
+Later that year, the agreements were copied out in full by scholars at the Royal Chancery in London; this 3,500 word document, written in Latin, is what is known as Magna Carta.
+Over forty copies of the document were made and sent out to officials across England.
+However, only four remain in existence today – one at Lincoln Castle, one at Salisbury Cathedral and two at the British Library in London.

 The King’s Great Seal was stamped on each copy, making it an official document.
 Hugh of Wells, Bishop of Lincoln, was present at Runnymede and it is he who returned with the Lincoln copy of Magna Carta.